 Along with 100-meter water resistance and a custom negative LCD screen, the Nixon Rival is an excellent surf watch.
 Besides its surfing features, this digital watch also features a second-time zone, countdown timer, chronograph, alarms, and sunrise/sunset time.

 The 38mm case also makes it ideal for surfers with a smaller wrist.
 At the moment, the Nixon Rival comes in blue and white color variations.
-Hopefully, Nixon will start including more color variants to the list to enhances its appeal.
+Hopefully, Nixon will start including more color variants to the list to enhance its appeal.

 Garmin Fēnix® 6 – Pro Solar